-This story is a little personal – shows the struggles I faced when taking Combined Science, in the later years of my Education.
+This story is a little personal.
+It shows the struggles I faced for taking Combined Science – something I did not expect at all.

 Secondary 2 Streaming Exercise – Combined Science